eli-crawley/covid_health/README.md

-# README: Adverse Reaction Analysis Bootcamp
+# Covid Vaccine Adverse Reaction Analysis 2020-2024

+## Introduction
+This project analyzes adverse reactions to vaccines using a dataset that includes patient demographics, vaccine manufacturers, geographic distribution, and gender-based reactions.
+The analysis aims to identify trends in adverse reactions and fatalities associated with vaccinations.

 ## Table of Contents
 - [Introduction](#introduction)